ropensci/roweb3/content/blog/2025-04-15-champions-project-wrapup/index.md

 The champions wrote blog posts for rOpenSci's website covering technological aspects such as [“Resources For Using R With Screen Readers”](https://ropensci.org/blog/2024/09/05/screen-readers-tools/) by Liz Hare and also aspects such as the experience of being part of the program, such as [“Bridges and Communities.
 My Journey as an rOpenSci Champion”](https://ropensci.org/blog/2025/05/15/puentes-comunidades-campeones-ropensci/) by Andrea Vargas Gomez.

+Academic publication are also part of the outcomes of the Champions work.
+For example, Sehrish Kanwal wrote a paper about the [RNAsum R package](https://doi.org/10.1101/2025.01.10.24319650).

-LatinR, useR!, Posit and xx conferences were attended by our champions.
-During LatinR, Andrea presented the package he developed during the program and Francesca was a mentor of the traslathon organized as a satellite event of the conference.
+LatinR, useR!, Posit and several other conferences were attended by our champions.
+For example, during LatinR, Andrea presented the package he developed during the program.
 In addition Sunny, Andrea and Erika received scholarships to attend Posit Conf and Sunny and Andrea were able to participate.
 Erika and Andrea also presented their respective packages developed during the program at useR!
 2025.

 ## Champions' accomplishments and next steps